polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mss-i2c/mpfs-i2c-master-slave/README.md

    the slave via menu option 1 and observe the "Data Write Timed Out!" message after 3 seconds.
 3. The I2C_LOOPBACK design variant should be used for testing MSS I2C master slave example project.
-Please refer [here](https://github.com/polarfire-soc/icicle-kit-reference-design) for more details.
+   For more details please refer [here](https://mi-v-ecosystem.github.io/redirects/repo-icicle-kit-reference-design) for Icicle Kit and [here](https://mi-v-ecosystem.github.io/redirects/repo-discovery-kit-reference-design) for Discovery Kit.

 This project provides build configurations and debug launchers as exaplained [here](https://github.com/polarfire-soc/polarfire-soc-bare-metal-examples/blob/main/README.md)